-Poet-priest Malcolm Guite is chaplain of Girton College, Cambridge, and teaches at the Faculty of Divinity at the University of Cambridge.
+Poet-Priest Malcolm Guite is Chaplain and Supernumerary Fellow of Girton College, Cambridge, and teaches at the Faculty of Divinity at the University of Cambridge.

 Malcolm has a particular interest in the imagination as a truth-bearing faculty and continues to reflect deeply on how poetry can stimulate and re-awaken our prayer life.

 Malcolm enjoys sailing, walking, old books, live music, riding his Harley Davidson motorbike and all the varieties of the British countryside and weather.
-Malcolm is also part of the rock band Mystery Train, regularly performing gigs at Grantchester and other places around Cambridgeshire.
+Malcolm is also part of the rock band Mystery Train, regularly performing gigs at Grantchester, Cambridge and other places around Cambridgeshire.